sveltejs/kit/packages/adapter-static/README.md

 };
 ```

-When operating in SPA mode, only pages that have the [`prerender`](https://kit.svelte.dev/docs/page-options#prerender) option set will be prerendered.
+When operating in SPA mode, you can omit `config.kit.prerender.default` (or set it to `false`, its default value), and only pages that have the [`prerender`](https://kit.svelte.dev/docs/page-options#prerender) option set will be prerendered at build time.

+> ⚠️ During development, SvelteKit will still attempt to server-side render your routes.
+This means accessing things that are only available in the browser (such as the `window` object) will result in errors, even though this would be valid in the output app.
+To align the behavior of SvelteKit's dev mode with your SPA, you can [call `resolve()` with a parameter of `{ssr: false}` inside the `handle()` hook](https://kit.svelte.dev/docs/hooks#handle).

 ## GitHub Pages